Here’s the Real Reason Kim Kardashian Finally Filed for Divorce From Kanye West - E! Online

 A separate source close to Kim exclusively tells E!
 News, "Kim expressed to [the kids] that she loves their Dad but they need to be apart.
 They don't fully understand what's going on and are already used to the situation."

 The second insider notes Kim is "definitely sad but she feels confident in her decision" to divorce him, because she knows it's what's best for herself and her family.
-"She's already felt like she's been divorced for months now," adds the source.
+"She's already felt like she's been divorced for months now," the source shares.
 "It's been a long time coming and she feels relieved to be able to finally move on."

 However, the secondary source says Yeezy is "upset" about it deep down.
 He didn't want her to go through with the divorce, but agreed it was for the best.
 The same source continues, "He wishes they could have made it work.
 They came to agreements on all fronts and Kanye was understanding of Kim's wishes."

-That source explains that the SKIMS designer decided to file on Friday after the stars finally made an agreement about dividing their assets.
+According to that source, the SKIMS designer decided to file on Friday after the stars finally made an agreement about dividing their assets.
 They are on the same page, but there's said to be no communication between them except through lawyers and assistants.

 As the second insider puts it, "Kim just wants it over."